Our dream is that every child in the capital has the essential things they need to thrive, and that everyone can play a part in achieving that goal.

 We think this role requires 28-35 hours per week, but we’re open to discussions about flexibility.
-The salary is £50,000 (FTE) gross, and the role will be offered on a permanent contract basis.
+The salary is £45,000 (FTE) gross, and the role will be offered on a 6 month fixed term contract basis.
 The successful candidate will require an enhanced DBS check.

 We are working towards a goal where our team fully reflects that diversity and difference in lived experiences and strongly encourage applications from under-represented groups including: people from Black, Asian and Minority Ethnic backgrounds, LGBTQ+ people, people with disabilities, people with lived experience of poverty either personally or through family, experience of the care system, non-graduates and first-in-family graduates.
 As part of our commitment to fairer recruitment, all applications will be assessed without names and any protected characteristics.